 - 2.1 The HKMA's regulatory framework for the capital adequacy of Als incorporated in Hong Kong consists of the following elements: - 2.1.1 The minimum criteria for authorization set out in the Seventh Schedule to the Ordinance require the MA to be satisfied that an institution applying for authorization presently has, and will if authorized continue to have, financial resources (whether actual or contingent) which are adequate for the nature and scale of its operations (see paragraph 6 of the Seventh Schedule to the Ordinance).
 In the case of locally incorporated Als, this criterion will mainly be satisfied by the institutions complying with the minimum capital adequacy ratio (CAR) requirements applicable to them under the Ordinance and the BCR made pursuant to the Ordinance (i.e. the minimum CAR set out in §3A and §3B of the BCR as varied under §97(F) of the Ordinance (see para.
 2.1.3 below)). - 2.1.2 The CAR as defined in §3 of the BCR is a collective term referring to the three risk-weighted capital ratios, namely the - - (a) Common Equity Tier 1 (CET1) capital ratio; - (b) Tier 1 capital ratio; and - (c) Total capital ratio, prescribed under Basel III.
-The minimum CAR, in terms of the three ratios, applicable to Als in 2013 and 2014, and from 2015, as prescribed in §3A and §3B of the BCR respectively (and reflecting the BCBS transitional arrangements) is summarized below:
+The minimum CAR, in terms of the three ratios, applicable to AIs in 2013 and

-Overview of Capital Adequacy Regime for Locally Incorporated Authorized Institutions
+CA-G-1 Overview of Capital Adequacy Regime for Locally Incorporated Authorized Institutions